Fur bikini of Raquel Welch: Production

 Hammer originally offered the role of Loana Shell, Welch's character, to Ursula Andress, who four years earlier became a sensation rising out of the sea in a white bikini in Dr. No, the first Bond movie.
 When Andress passed on the project due to commitments and salary demands, a search for a replacement resulted in the selection of Welch.
 Welch, who had finished doing Fantastic Voyage under a contract with 20th Century Fox and was touted as America's Ursula Andress, was loaned out to Hammer Studios in Britain.
 In a 2012 interview she said she did not want to wear the fur bikini.
 She believed it to be a "fate worse than death".
 She declined an offer of $500,000 to take part in a sequel to the film.

 The bikini was designed by Carl Toms, an award-winning theatre costume designer (Tony Award, 1975) who also designed for nine mostly Hammer films.
 She said, "Carl just draped me in doe-skin, and I stood there while he worked on it with scissors."
 She stated in another interview in 2012 that three form-fitting bikinis were made for her, including two for a wet scene and a fight scene.
 Created as kind of stone-age designer bikini, it was an artfully cut fur bikini with shoulder straps.
 The furry part of the skin is on the inside, like a lining, and provides elegance to the edges.
 The fur was sometimes touted as lion fur.
 Toms recalled, "For One Million Years B.C.
 I designed a fur bikini for Raquel Welch.
 She had such a perfect body that I took a very soft doe skin, we stretched it on her and tied it together with thongs."
 The Loana character also wore well groomed hair, waxed armpits and ankle high go-go styled boots.
 In the 1940 version of the film, Carole Landis had worn a soft-leather version of a one-piece swimsuit in the film with similar carefully cut "random" edges as Loana.

 Reception

 The New York Times hailed her in its review of the film (which was released in the U.K. in 1966 and in the U.S. in 1967), "A marvelous breathing monument to womankind."
-One author said, "although she had only three lines in the film, her luscious figure in a fur bikini made her a star and the dream girl of millions of young moviegoers".
-The European audience was delighted, as she was featured that year on the covers of more than 90 European magazines.
+One author said, "Although she had only three lines in the film, her luscious figure in a fur bikini made her a star and the dream girl of millions of young moviegoers".
+The European audience was delighted, leading to her being featured that year on the covers of more than 90 European magazines.
 In 2011, Time listed Welch's B.C. bikini in the "Top Ten Bikinis in Pop Culture".
-The fur bikini was voted the most iconic bikini, followed by the white bikini of Ursula Andress in a poll conducted by Swimwear365 among 2,000 women.
+The fur bikini was voted the most iconic bikini, followed by the white bikini Ursula Andress wore in the film Dr. No in a poll conducted by Swimwear365 among 2,000 women.